neopragma/self-start-ruby/README.md

 add(2, 3)
 ```

-#### 21. Parentheses are optional except in cases when their absence would confuse the compiler.
+#### 21. Simplification: Parentheses are optional...

+...except in cases when their absence would confuse the compiler.

 ```ruby
 def add number1, number2